jfarouk/Data-Engineering-Internship/README.md

 ## Data Scraping

-In the '[extracting-data-from-pdf-files-with-tabula](https://github.com/jfarouk/Data-Engineering-Internship/tree/master/extracting-data-from-pdf-files-with-tabula)' folder, you'll find:
+In the [extracting-data-from-pdf-files-with-tabula](https://github.com/jfarouk/Data-Engineering-Internship/tree/master/extracting-data-from-pdf-files-with-tabula) folder, you'll find:
 - An [introduction]() on why tools like Tabula-py are relevant
-- A [jupyter notebook](https://github.com/jfarouk/Data-Engineering-Internship/blob/master/extracting-data-from-pdf-files-with-tabula/extracting_data%20_from%20_pdf%20_files_01.ipynb) showing my proceedure in scraping the data out of a pdf file
+- A [jupyter notebook](https://github.com/jfarouk/Data-Engineering-Internship/blob/master/extracting-data-from-pdf-files-with-tabula/extracting_data%20_from%20_pdf%20_files_01.ipynb) showing my proceedure in scraping data out of a pdf file
 - The [scraped data](https://github.com/jfarouk/Data-Engineering-Internship/blob/master/extracting-data-from-pdf-files-with-tabula/popn_dist_district_brong_ahafo.csv) in a csv file
 - The [sample pdf](https://github.com/jfarouk/Data-Engineering-Internship/blob/master/extracting-data-from-pdf-files-with-tabula/Ghana_Health_Sector_2017.pdf) I scraped the data from

-The '[ocds-learning-lab](https://github.com/jfarouk/Data-Engineering-Internship/tree/master/ocds-learning-lab)' folder contains all my works on open contracting data.
+The [ocds-learning-lab](https://github.com/jfarouk/Data-Engineering-Internship/tree/master/ocds-learning-lab) folder contains all my works on open contracting data.
 There are subfolders on:

 1. [The Flatten Tool](https://github.com/jfarouk/Data-Engineering-Internship/tree/master/ocds-learning-lab/flatten-tool-tutorial)
     - A [tutorial](https://github.com/jfarouk/Data-Engineering-Internship/blob/master/ocds-learning-lab/flatten-tool-tutorial/Introduction%20to%20The%20Flatten%20Tool%20For%20OCDS.md) on how to use the flatten tool